 In Section 2, we presented the tool which offers a user friendly parallel graphic environment that facilitates the development and training of Modular and Hierarchic Systems by including several modules with different learning algorithms.
-The systems architecture produced with the AFRANCI tool promoted the multi-strategy learning as long as various learning modules are used to compose the structure.
+The system architecture produced with the AFRANCI tool promoted the Multi-Strategy learning as long as various learning modules are used to compose the structure.